 Depending on your needs, you can choose from the following visualizations:

 With Evernote, you don’t have as many different viewing options to see your data in the different ways you may want to.

 Evernote alternatives FAQ

 What is the best Evernote alternative?

 The answer to this question will be different depending on your needs.
 For collaboration and streamlining work within a company, we use monday.com (surprise, surprise) and think it is an amazing alternative.

-But for other needs (such as simple note-taking and organization), there are other apps which are effective.
+But for other needs (such as simple note-taking and organization), there are other apps that are effective.

 What are other Evernote alternatives?

-This note taking app works seamlessly with all of G-Suite and integrates text, voice notes, images and to-do lists to other Google apps.
-A simple interface makes it easy to use.
-And it lends itself to collaboration and group editing.
+This note-taking app works well with all of G-Suite’s cross platforms and integrates text, voice notes, images, and to-do lists to other Google apps.
+A simple interface makes it easy to use, and it lends itself to collaboration and group editing.

-OneNote’s interface is a digital whiteboard which lacks the option to customize your view.
+OneNote’s interface is a digital whiteboard that lacks the option to customize your view.
 And it can’t integrate with Google apps (like Google Docs).